remotesynth/ragequit-tips/resources/research/medical-field.md

 ---
-title: Burnout Research in the Medical Field
+title: Research in the Medical Field
-weight: 1
+weight: 3
 layout: resources
 ---